 |Prime Sponsors:||Kia and Fujitsu|

 A proud club with a long history of success.
 Essendon have won the equal highest number of Premierships (14) and have appeared in 129 finals series and played in 29 Grand Finals.
 Their last Grand Final success was in 2000 under legendary coach Kevin Sheedy.
 His team dominated the competition at the turn of the century topping the ladder in 1999, 2000 and 2001.
 In 2000, the team lost only 1 game.
 Since those heady days the team has struggled to have an impact with the highest places achieved 7th (once) and 8th (four times).
 In 2013 they hit the headlines for the wrong reasons.
 34 players were charged with using a banned substance as a result of the the club implementing a injection program of unapproved supplements.
 After drawn out legal proceedings, all players were later found guilty by the World Anti Doping Authority and banned from playing.
 In 2016, 12 of the players who remained at the club were banned for the season, as were 5 who had moved on to other AFL clubs.
 Players who moved to other leagues, were also banned.
 Essendon were granted 10 'top-up' players to replace their 12 banned players.
-New coach John Worsfold accepted the unenviable task of trying to field a competitive team in 2016.
-2017 should be a better year for the bombers, when their banned players are allowed to return and a team of young players have been blooded, but it could be a few years before Essendon will be considered a genuine threat.
+Current coach John Worsfold accepted the unenviable task of trying to field a competitive team in 2016 when they won the wooden spoon.
+Under Worsfold the team has gathered strength to finish around the middle of the ladder in 2017 and 2018.
+Essendon do not have a team in the AFLW (women's competition).

 |Joined AFL:||1897 (Merged with the Brisbane Bears in 1997 to become the Brisbane Lions)|

 |Home Ground:||EJ Whitten Oval, Barkly St, Footscray, Victoria|

 |Ground Dimensions:||176m by 127m.
 Goals run north to south|